Lichtblick-Suite/lichtblick/CONTRIBUTING.md

 - `test` : This is intended for experimental changes, where the main goal is to explore new ideas or test solutions without addressing a specific issue.
 - `docs` : Designate this branch for updates and improvements to documentation, ensuring that information is current and helpful to users.
 - `wip` (Work In Progress): Use this for ongoing development that is not yet ready for merging into the main branch.
+- `cicd` : Use this for changes into pipeline ci/cd scripts

 ### Examples